 - Duty of care: The at-fault driver owed you a duty of care to act as a reasonable person would.

-- Breach of Duty: The driver failed to act as a reasonable person.
+- Breach of Duty: The driver failed to act reasonably under the circumstances.

 - Causation: The driver’s actions or inaction caused the accident.

-- Damages: You suffered financial losses, emotional suffering, or injuries as a result of the crash.
+- Damages: You suffered financial losses, emotional suffering, and/or injuries as a result of the crash.

 The following evidence is often used to help prove liability: